sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 ## 10
 - [graph visualizer](https://math.stackexchange.com/questions/13841/online-tool-for-making-graphs-vertices-and-edges#comment10322484_13841)
 - [List all possible graphs](https://math.stackexchange.com/a/2783775/1059606) with one specific property list.
-  - Here number of Vertices can be only set to [one range](https://houseofgraphs.org/result-graphs)
+  - Here ~~number of Vertices can be only set to~~ [one range](https://houseofgraphs.org/result-graphs)
+    - Here default to be simple graphs.
 ### 10.1
 - > We can distinguish between two chemical compounds with the same molecular formula but different structures using graphs See [this](https://www.toppr.com/ask/question/compounds-having-the-same-molecular-formula-but-different-structures-are-called/)